 The principal activity of the company is delivering educational services to adults.
-The courses include both further education and higher education programmes.
-The company is an OFS approved English Higher Education provider, and further education is delivered through the Education Skills Funding Agency (ESFA) contract (19+ Advanced learner loan).
+The courses include both further education and higher education programs The company is an OFS approved English Higher Education provider, and further education is delivered through the Education Skills Funding Agency (ESFA) contract (19+ Advanced learner loan).
 Company's main objective is to provide high-quality educational opportunities to students who are ambitious and impatient to make a mark in their career.
-The academic programmes have contributed towards enhancing student skills and employability.
+The academic programs have contributed towards enhancing student skills and employability.
 Furthermore, learners have progressed to higher education to improve their career opportunities: the innovation and hands-on approach adopted by the company assists in the development of student knowledge and skills.
 The directors are committed to continuous improvement by collecting and reflecting on feedback from our learners, partners, and stakeholders.
 The company aims to achieve degree awarding power in the UK and conduct education with a clear commitment to quality assurance standards using effective quality systems.
-As part of this strategy, in 2021-22 academic year, the company aims to start undergraduate programmes in partnership with reputed universities.
+As part of this strategy, the company started undergraduate programmers in partnership with reputed universities.